UltraStar-Deluxe/format/spec.md

 **Medley**: A medley is a short, recognizable excerpt from a song.
 Many games include a designated medley mode.

+**Implementation**: An implementation is any program or software that interacts with the file format.

+**Game Implementation**: A game implementation is an implementation that allows users to sing karaoke songs and potentially scores singing performance.

 > [!CAUTION]
 >
 > The exact terminology has not been decided yet.